Paul Wellens: 2010s

 In 2011, Wellens was named joint captain of St. Helens alongside James Graham.
 He took over as sole captain following Graham's departure to Canterbury Bulldogs.

 He played in the 2011 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 In 2014, Wellens made history by scoring the 1,000th point in his career.
 St Helens reached the 2014 Super League Grand Final, and Wellens captained them from fullback in what was a record-equalling 10th grand final appearance.
 Saints defeated Wigan Warriors 14–6 to win their first Super League title in 8 years, with Wellens lifting the trophy.

 Following a failure to recover from a long-standing hip injury, Wellens announced his retirement from playing on 24 June 2015.
 In total he played 495 times for St Helens, in the process winning 5 Super League titles, 5 Challenge Cup winners medals, two World Club Challenges, the Man of Steel Award, the Lance Todd Trophy, the Harry Sunderland Trophy, and was named in the Super League Dream Team on four occasions.

 Coaching career

+St Helens

-On 18 February 2023, Wellens coached St Helens to their 13-12 upset victory over Penrith in the 2023 World Club Challenge.
+On 18 February 2023, Wellens coached St Helens to their shock 13-12 victory over Penrith Panthers in the 2023 World Club Challenge.

+In his first full season in charge, Wellens guided St Helens to a third placed finish on the table.
+The club would lose their semi-final match against the Catalans Dragons on the full-time siren which ended their four-year reign as champions.

+Wellens second season in charge of St Helens was a disappointing one with the club finishing sixth on the table, their lowest finish in the Super League era.
+During the season, the club also lost five games in a row.
+It was the first time since the Super League era began that the club had lost five consecutive games in the league.
+St Helens would be eliminated in the playoffs against Warrington in golden point extra-time.

+In the 2025 Super League season, Wellens guided St Helens to 5th on the table.
+Wellens would take St Helens to one game from the grand final before they were defeated by Hull Kingston Rovers 20-12.
+His contract wasn't renewed at the conclusion of his third year of coaching St Helens, confirmed in a club Statement on 9 October 2025.